Contact

 Parcel: definition and meaning in real estate

 A parcel of land is a delimited part of the earth's surface in the cadastral sense and is recorded in the cadastral office on so-called parcel maps.
 This specific property unit is clearly defined in a public register and identified by an individual parcel number.
+The number acts as a unique identifier that distinguishes one parcel from another and makes it usable in legal and commercial transactions.

 The nature of parcels of land can be varied.
 It can be an untouched area of land, part of a developed property or a mixture of both elements.
 It is important to know that a parcel of land does not necessarily have to be a single plot of land.
 A plot of land can also consist of several parcels.